Heinlaid/openexcel/privacy-policy.md

 Privacy Policy
-Last Updated: 12/03/2025
+Last Updated: 04/04/2025

-1. Introduction
+Introduction
 Thank you for choosing Open Excel (“the Extension”).
 This Privacy Policy explains how we handle any information collected or processed through the Extension.

-2. Data Collection and Usage
+Data Collection and Usage

-Local-Only File Processing: The Extension processes Excel files (.xls, .xlsx) locally in your browser.
-The data does not leave your device.
+Local-Only File Processing (Default): By default, the Extension processes Excel files locally in your browser.
+Your data never leaves your device unless you choose to upload it.

+Optional Google Drive Upload: If you use the “Edit in Google Sheets” feature, the file will be uploaded to your own Google Drive for editing.
+We do not collect or store the contents of the file ourselves.

 No Personal Data Collection: We do not collect, store, or share personal information such as names, email addresses, or browsing history.

-Temporary Storage Permission: We use Chrome’s local storage to temporarily store file data to display the spreadsheet.
+Temporary Storage: We use Chrome’s local storage to temporarily store file data for display.
 The data is removed once you close the tab or load a new file.

-Tabs Permission: We use this permission to open and manage new tabs for an enhanced viewing experience.
-We do not read or store your browsing history.
-3. Third-Party Services
+Third-Party Services

-SheetJS Library: The Extension uses the open-source library xlsx.full.min.js locally packaged within the Extension.
-This library does not transmit user data to external services.
+SheetJS Library: The Extension includes a local copy of the open-source library xlsx.full.min.js.
+This library does not transmit user data to external servers.

-No Remote Code Execution: All scripts and resources are bundled with the Extension.
-We do not load or inject code from external URLs.
+Google APIs: When you choose “Edit in Google Sheets,” the Extension uses Google OAuth to upload the spreadsheet to your Google Drive.
+This upload is authorized solely by your Google account, and the Extension does not access other files or personal data beyond this one-time upload.

-4. Disclosure of Information
+Disclosure of Information

 We do not sell, trade, or otherwise transfer user data to third parties.

-We do not share user data with any external service or advertising platform.
+We do not share user data with any external advertising platform.

-5. Data Security
+Data Security

-Since data is processed locally on your device, your files remain private.
+Local Processing: In normal usage, your files remain on your device and are not sent anywhere.

+Secure Authorization: If you choose to upload the file to Google Drive, Google OAuth is used to authorize that action.
+The Extension does not store your Google credentials.

-We adhere to Google Chrome’s content security policies to ensure data safety.
+Content Security Policy: We adhere to Google Chrome’s content security policies for data safety.

-6. Your Choices
+Your Choices

+Use Without Uploading: You can simply view Excel files without using the “Edit in Google Sheets” feature.

 Uninstallation: You can remove the Extension at any time from Chrome.
-Once removed, we no longer have access to local storage or permission to open tabs on your device.
+Once removed, we no longer have access to any local storage or permissions on your device.

-7. Compliance with Laws
+Compliance with Laws
 We comply with all applicable laws and regulations regarding data protection and privacy, including the Chrome Web Store Developer Program Policies.

-8. Changes to This Policy
+Changes to This Policy
 We may update this Privacy Policy from time to time.
 Any changes will be posted on this page with an updated “Last Updated” date.

-9. Contact Us
+Contact Us
 If you have any questions or concerns about this Privacy Policy or the Extension’s data practices, please contact us at: alx.hnld@gmail.com

-This Privacy Policy aims to clearly communicate how your Extension handles user data, meets Chrome Web Store requirements, and respects user privacy.
-Make sure to review and update the details to match your specific practices and legal obligations.